 Although some crimes require mandatory sentences, judges retain some discretion in sentencing.
 Convicted individuals have the right to present their testimony during a trial’s sentencing stage.

 Once a judge has decided on one or more sentences, he or she then decides whether to impose them concurrently or consecutively.
-Some first-time offenders and those who commit lesser crimes may be eligible for probation, which is the suspension of a jail sentence that then allows the defendant to return to the community either with or without supervision.
+Some first-time offenders, and those who commit lesser crimes, may be eligible for probation.
+Probation is the suspension of a jail sentence that then allows the defendant to return to the community either with or without supervision.

 Convicted criminals generally are assigned to facilities according to the nature of their crimes and overall criminal background.
 Whenever possible, they are kept near family.

 When a prisoner is serving a sentence in an agreeable manner, he or she may become eligible for parole.
-Parole is when a prisoner is conditionally released from jail but not from legal custody.
+Parole allows a prisoner to be conditionally released from jail but not from legal custody.